-- 1. Students are required to meet defined curriculum plan as outlined in the ABSN Program Handbook for the expected graduation date. - 2.
+- 1. Students are required to meet defined curriculum plan as outlined in the BSN Program Handbook for the expected graduation date. - 2.
 If a student's expected graduation date changes due to a student falling behind in the curriculum plan for any reason, the student will then be responsible for completing the defined curriculum plan under the new expected graduation date.
-Students with altered progression are responsible for any additional/updated textbooks or resources necessary for the new graduation cohort.

-Example: Students who begin courses in nursing in August 2023 with the expected graduation date of Dec 2024 are admitted to the nursing program under the 2023 ABSN Program Handbook.
-Students are required to complete the curriculum plan for the Class of 2024.
-If a student's graduation year changes to 2025 for any reason (i.e. failure of a course, withdrawing from a course) the student is then responsible for completing the Class 2024 curriculum plan.
+Students with altered progression are responsible for any additional/updated textbooks or resources necessary for the new graduation cohort. - Example: Students who begin nursing courses in August 2023 with the expected graduation date of May 2026 are to follow the curriculum plan located in the 2023 - 2024 BSN Program Handbook.
+If a student's graduation year changes to May 2027 for any reason (i.e. failure of a course, withdrawing from a course) the student is then responsible for completing the Class 2027 curriculum plan.

 For continuation or progression through the nursing program, students are responsible for meeting ALL of the following requirements.
 Failure to meet requirements will prevent participation in or result in suspension from all courses until requirements are met.
 Some requirements must be met prior to enrollment.
-Click here to learn more about ABSN Enrollment Steps.
+Click here to learn more about BSN Enrollment Steps.

-- 1. Immunization requirements outlined in the Student Health Policies.
+- Immunization requirements outlined in the Student Health Policies.
 For the full policy regarding vaccination requirements, click here to access Compliance Bridge and search Vaccination and Health Requirements. - 2.
 Basic Life Support (BLS) also known as Cardiopulmonary Resuscitation (CPR) is required. - All students are required to obtain and maintain CURRENT/ACTIVE certification for American Heart Association (AHA) BLS for Healthcare Providers.
-ARC is accepted if that is what your employer offers, you must provide proof that ARC for healthcare providers with a hands-on component was completed. - o Certification from online programs is not accepted. - Students will submit a copy of the current CPR card at the beginning of the first clinical nursing course, NUR221.
+ARC is accepted if that is what your employer offers, you must provide proof that ARC for healthcare providers with a hands-on component was completed.